Between Sheets and Words

 Not this time.

 Rafael’s breath burned against Clara’s lips, hot and uneven, as if he had been holding it since the moment he saw her in that room.
-His fingers tangled in her hair, pulling her closer, and Clara’s body reacted before her mind could protest—her hips arched, seeking his, her nails digging into the broad shoulders beneath his damp shirt.
-He groaned against her mouth, a rough, almost animal sound, and that was enough to dismantle any lingering resistance.
+His fingers tangled in her hair, pulling her closer, and Clara’s body responded before her mind could protest—her hips arched, seeking his, her nails digging into the broad shoulders beneath his damp shirt.
+He groaned against her mouth, a rough, almost animal sound, and that sound was enough to dismantle any lingering resistance.

 — *Fuck, Clara*— his voice was a broken whisper, the words lost between kisses. — *You have no idea how long I’ve waited for this.*

 She didn’t answer.
 Not with words.
 Instead, she bit his lower lip, pulling it between her teeth until she tasted the metallic tang of blood, and Rafael let out a growl, his hands sliding down her back with an urgency that made her skin burn.
-The cold wall pressed against her shoulders when he pushed her against it, his entire body pressed to hers, every muscle tense, every breath a silent plea.
+The cold wall pressed against her shoulders when he pushed her against it, his entire body flush against hers, every muscle tense, every breath a silent plea.
 Their wet clothes clung to their skin, cold and uncomfortable, but the heat between them was unbearable, a furnace consuming everything.

-— *Take this off*— she ordered, yanking at his shirt with force, the buttons scattering across the wooden floor.
+— *Take this off*— she ordered, yanking his shirt with force, the buttons scattering across the wooden floor.
 Rafael didn’t hesitate.
-He tore the garment off with a sharp motion, the muscles of his chest and arms tensing under the dim light of the fireplace, his skin marked by small scars—memories of construction sites, falls, a lifetime built beside her.
+He tore the garment off with a sharp movement, the muscles of his chest and arms flexing under the dim light of the fireplace, his skin marked by small scars—memories of construction sites, falls, a lifetime built beside her.
 Clara ran her hands over that chest, feeling his heart pound erratically under her fingertips, and the sound that escaped Rafael’s throat was almost a snarl.

 — *You too*— he murmured, his fingers already working on the buttons of her blouse, one by one, with torturous slowness.
 Clara arched her back when he finally undressed her, letting the garment fall to her feet, the night’s cold air kissing her exposed skin.
 But the cold didn’t last.
 Rafael’s hands were everywhere—on her breasts, her waist, sliding down her thighs—and every touch left a trail of fire.